yiqingxyq/RepoST/README.md

 <br><br><br>
 <a id="repost-train-sft"></a>
 ## Training with RepoST-Train (Vanilla SFT)
-We provide the code for processing training data under `get_training_data` and provide the code for model training under `LLaMA-Factory`.
+We provide the vanilla sft data we used in our paper in `LLaMA-Factory/data/ExecTrain_exec_sft_data.json` and provide the code for model training under `LLaMA-Factory`.

+If you want to process the data on your own, we provide the code for processing training data under `get_training_data`, which processes `data/ExecTrain/checked_test_set_final.json` into the training data format.

 ### Setup and Installation for model training
 Create a new environment: